 This stunning six-part documentary looks at the impact of the beatiful game on the world.
 Including episodes on post-war Rwanda, Iceland becoming the smallest ever country to qualify for the World Cup and how the Japanese women’s team inspired the nation months after a tragic natural disaster.

-If you want to watch a football documentary that can inspire joy and grief in equal measure, the triumphant Amazon Prime series is the one for you.
+If you want to watch a series of football documentaries that can inspire joy and grief in equal measure, the triumphant Amazon Prime series is the one for you.

 Barça Dreams (Netflix)

-If you are a Real Madrid fan, you might want to skip this one.
-However, if not, you’re in for a ride.
+Real Madrid fans might want to skip this one.

 Another football documentary film in which all aspects of the Catalan club are covered, from La Masia to Camp Nou, from Cruyff to Messi.
 Many big names have contributed to this film including Gary Lineker, Johan Cruyff, Andres Iniesta, Lionel Messi and Xavi.